kylestev/prisonarchitect/README.md

 Python module for accessing Prison Architect save files

-This is not production ready.
-Please checkout the [Trello Board](https://trello.com/b/6RdWnlJ0/prison-architect) to see current development plans before contributing new features.
+This is no where near production ready, unfortunately.
+Major speed optimizations are to be determined.
+Aiming to reach a stable release before Prison Architect exits their Alpha phase.

 ## Example Usage